CRESS has been carefully designed to be as close to standard spelling as possible. This means you can read it without knowing it at all.

 You can easily see the sentence: “I like vegetable soup with little animals in it.”
 The lesson here is not to be afraid of something new with great benefit, especially if it isn’t that new.

-But yes, you would be well to ask how in the world that system would be learned.
+But yes, you would be well to ask how in the world that system would work with bits of something like a foreign accent..

 Here’s the same sentence in CRESS with arrows for learners.
-If you can say a word you can spell it: sounding it out is now easy and reliable… the whole story.
+If you can say a word, you can spell it in CRESS: sounding it out it out easably and reliably.

 - Ai laik vedz>ta^b^al su^p wis< lit^l a<nima^lz in it.

 Now look at the two cases of a^ with up arrow in ‘vegetable’.
-What’s that about?
-Well make a long a sound as in ‘father’.
-Now as you stretch out that a for a second or two force your jaw and tongue up a little bit.
-You will get the first sound in the word ‘about’, and that is the sound you have twice in ‘vegetable’.
+(Or one if you drop the second vowel).
+What’s that arrow about?
+Just make a long a sound as in ‘father’.
+Now as you stretch out that a, for a second or two, push your jaw and tongue up a little bit.
+You will get the first sound in the word ‘about’, and that is the sound you have (once or) twice in ‘vegetable’.